- Kim Alligood

 A recognized language of the United States (the U.S. is the second largest Spanish-speaking country), Spanish is also a useful language all over the world.
 The number of books published in Spanish worldwide is second only to the number published in English.
 Spanish language fluency could be important to a career in journalism, government, education, medicine, law, medicine, business, and many others.
 Knowing Spanish increases tremendously the number of TV programs, books, movies, records, etc., that you can enjoy, as well as opening doors in this country and abroad.

 Spanish II: After students are introduced to the language in level I, they continue on their journey of becoming independent participants (rather than passive observers) of the cultures we are studying.
 The goal of Spanish II is to make students functional travelers who not only enjoy and understand the cultural differences around them, but also communicate with confidence in their interactions with Spanish speakers.
 This course will expand the student’s understanding of language and culture through novels, short stories, games, songs, and other authentic resources.
 By the end of the year, students will read several novels geared toward beginning language learners, expand the complexity of their writing, and present various topics to their peers both formally and informally.
 From a grammatical standpoint, students will acquire the fundamentals of the present and past tenses as well as the imperative mood.
-While the content of the course is subject to change based on students’ interests and global events, the level II curriculum covers a number of key themes using a comprehensible input approach and TPRS-based strategies.
+While the content of the course is subject to change based on students’ interests and global events, the level II curriculum covers a number of key themes using a comprehensible input approach and TPRSbased strategies.
 Food, travel, health, clothing, and daily routine are amongst the topics covered throughout the year, anchored by relevant holiday and essential traditions in Spanish-speaking communities.
-Prerequisite: Spanish I. Global, 6 credits
+Prerequisite: Spanish I. Global, 6 credits.
+Textbooks: ISBN 978-1-945956-69-0 "Leyendas impactantes" by Kristy Placido ISBN 978-1-945956-34-8 "Vidas impactantes" by Kristy Placido

 Spanish III: Spanish III strengthens and builds on what students have learned in Spanish I and II.
-Students continue to build vocabulary and culture by theme: health, technology, home life, the environment, professions, the arts, and current events.
-Students focus on extemporaneous expression in writing and verbally, with a focus on circumlocution skills.
-Grammar studies include the use of preterite and imperfect together, relative pronouns, passive voice, the imperative, the conditional, subjunctive, and “si” clauses.
+Students are now ready to start producing the language and are encouraged to use their knowledge to communicate in the target language.
+Through projects and thematic units, such as travelling, shopping, daily routines, and discussing the future, students build their ability to function in a Spanish speaking environment.
+Furthermore, by reading stories and watching videos in Spanish, students will strengthen their vocabulary and comprehension.
+Some of the grammar studies include present, preterite vs. imperfect, future vs. conditional, and subjunctive.
 By the end of the year, students will be able to narrate past events, discuss future and hypothetical situations, express opinions about abstract topics, circumlocute, comprehend native speakers in contextualized situations, and write without relying heavily on outside resources.
 Prerequisite: Spanish II.
-Global, 6 credits
+Global, 6 credits A textbook will be provided

-Spanish Conversation and Culture: This conversation-based class is designed to develop and strengthen Spanish conversational fluency through an exploration of current events and cultural traditions in the Spanish-speaking world.
-It can be taken instead of or in addition to Spanish IV or AP Spanish and is designed for students who would like targeted practice in conversational speaking.
+Spanish Conversation and Culture: This conversation-based class is designed to develop and strengthen Spanish conversational fluency through an exploration of current events, history, and cultural traditions in the Spanish-speaking world.
+These include authentic resources such as international media, literature, and films.
+Students are expected to be more autonomous and are responsible for class discussions and presentations.
+It can be taken instead of or in addition to Spanish IV or AP Spanish, and is designed for students who would like targeted practice in conversational speaking.
+Please note that Spanish IV is the prerequisite for AP Spanish.
 Prerequisite: Spanish III or higher.
-Global, 6 credits
+Global, 6 credits A textbook will be provided